Remdesivir (Veklury)

 U.S. Food and Drug Administration (FDA)-Approved Indications

-• Veklury is indicated for the treatment of coronavirus disease 2019 (COVID-19) in adults and pediatric patients (birth to less than 18 years of age weighing at least 1.5 kg) who are:
+Treatment of coronavirus disease 2019 (COVID-19) in adults and pediatric patients (28 days of age and older and weighing at least 3 kg) with positive results of direct severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) viral testing, who are:

 Remdesivir is available as Veklury (Gilead Sciences, Inc), a SARS-CoV-2 nucleotide analog RNA polymerase inhibitor.
 Remdesivir is an antiviral drug with activity against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).